near/docs/docs/develop/contracts/debug-locally.md

 ## Obtain States and Other Parameters from Testnet/Mainnet

-The following things determined the contract call results:
+The following things determine the contract call results:

 - Contract code and state;
 - Node's genesis config;